-I’m a fine artist, designer, and creative strategist based in Southern Oregon with a passion for building brands that step up and stand out.
+I’m a fine artist, designer, and creative strategist with a passion for building brands that step up and stand out.

-My lifelong love for art and design began as a young boy assembling installations in my parents’ backyard, and carried me through an academic career in the creative arts, starting with a BFA from the School of the Art Institute of Chicago in 2007 and ending with a MFA from Kent State University in 2013.
+My lifelong love for art and design began as a young boy assembling installations in my parents’ backyard, and carried me through an academic career in the creative arts, starting with a BFA from the School of the Art Institute of Chicago in 2007 and ending with an MFA from Kent State University in 2013.

 I’ve worked in the world of professional design for 15 years, and have partnered with both national and international clients to build brands, product lines, and more.
 I am a visionary, big-picture, type of creative, who believes that concept is paramount, and that execution and subject matter should always point to the “why."

 My studio practice is multi-disciplinary and my work is currently represented by Hedge Gallery in Cleveland, Ohio.

 I currently live with my amazing wife, son, and two daughters in Oregon.